skullzarmy/tdc-basic/README.md

 1. jQuery - for simple manipulation and traversal of HTML documents.
 2. parcel-bundler - for packaging web applications quickly.
-3. React & more coming soon
+3. sveltekit
+4. tailwind css

 ## Getting Started